 Once uploaded to the factory, beet will get cleaned by Root Vegetable Washing Peeler Machine.
 When cleaning, the machine’s equipped brush rollers are suitable for removing the surface soil, sand, stones, and weeds.
 With spray water rinsing, peeled beet could be washed clearly at the same time.

 In order to make more sugar content spread out, beet is sent to Directional Vegetable Cutting Machine to be cut into slices or strips.
 Please note, the cutting thickness is adjustable by increasing or decreasing machine spacers.
 With higher slicing rate, cutting machine can process 1000 kg beet slices per hour.

 Next, the beet strips are conveyed to Screw Juice Extractor Machine, the strips will be mixed with hot water to dissolve and extract the inside sugar.
 With functions of crushing, juicing and perforated screen separating, beet juice is extracted and charged out separately from beet pulp, and the extracting process is fully automatic.
 Please note: beet pulp could be further processed into pet food.

-However, beet juice still contains impurities which can’t be filtered by perforated screen such as mineral salts and betaine.
-The extracted juice need to be purified by low temperature phosphorus floatation and carbonation process.
+However, beet juice still contains impurities which can’t be filtered by the perforated screen such as mineral salts and betaine.
+The extracted juice needs to be purified by low-temperature phosphorus floatation and carbonation process.
 Firstly, add phosphoric acid, milk of lime and flocculant into beet juice until its PH is between 7.2-8.0.
 Then, skim off the floating impurities gradually by horizontal paddle stirring and the clear juice is separated at the bottom.